- 4 boneless skinless chicken breast halves (5 ounces each)

 - 4 teaspoons honey

-- In a large skillet, cook chicken in oil over medium heat for 7-9 minutes on each side or until a meat thermometer reads 170°.
+- In a large skillet, cook chicken in oil over medium heat for 7-9 minutes on each side or until a thermometer reads 170°.

 - Combine the preserves, orange juice and honey; pour over chicken.
 Cook for 2 minutes or until heated through.
 Yield: 4 servings.

 Reviews forApricot Honey Chicken